British lorry driver denies murdering wife after remains found at Co Cork home

 The Irish police service, An Garda Siochana, confirmed in 2023 that human remains had been found at the Youghal property.

-Satchwell, who is on remand in Limerick Prison, was appearing before the Central Criminal Court in Dublin.
+Satchwell, who is on remand in Limerick Prison, sat listening to proceedings in the Central Criminal Court.

+The court will hear from more than 100 witnesses throughout the trial.